Frequently Asked Questions From Parents

 If she is a current UF student, she should register online at her scheduled time.
 If she needs to know when to register, she can check her status on ONE.UF under Registration Preparation.

 If she is not a current UF student, she must contact the UF Office of Admissions.

-My son adjusted his schedule during drop/add and ISIS assigned him a later appointment time.
+My son adjusted his schedule during drop/add and ONE.UF assigned him a later appointment time.
 What happened?

 Repeat Course Fee

 In Fall 1997, the State University System implemented a course fee surcharge.
 All students, regardless of classification or residency status, who repeat an undergraduate course taken at UF three or more times will be subject to a surcharge of 100% of the full cost of instruction.
 This fee is calculated annually.

 The surcharge is intended to discourage repeating courses unnecessarily.
 The fee can be petitioned under certain extenuating circumstances.
 Students should visit 222 Criser Hall for clarification and University Bursar in 113 Criser, 352-392-0181, for billing questions.
 More information is available in the tuition and fees brochure under tuition fee assessment.